201Harsh/CobraAI/Readme.md

 ## 👨‍💻 Usage Guide

 1. Register and login securely
-2. Write frontend code (HTML/CSS/JS) or Python in the provided editor
+2. Write frontend code (HTML/CSS/JS), Python, or Express.js in the editor
 3. Press "Run" to compile code and view output in real-time
+4. Express.js apps run fully inside the browser via WebContainer
-4. Ask questions in the AI Tutor section
+5. Ask questions in the AI Tutor section
-5. View code suggestions, fixes, and educational insights
+6. View code suggestions, fixes, and educational insights
-6. Chat history stores automatically with context
+7. Chat history stores automatically with context
-7. Your skill level (Beginner/Intermediate/Advanced) upgrades based on usage and performance
+8. Your skill level (Beginner/Intermediate/Advanced) upgrades based on usage and performance

 ---